 VIVA EVE’s state-of-the-art center for uterine fibroids has the latest technology to help our experienced fibroid specialists to make a correct diagnosis and to suggest the best course of treatment for every patient’s unique circumstances.

 Symptoms that Require a Consultation with a Fibroid Specialist

 Some women discover they have fibroids, but never experience any noticeable symptoms.
 Others see their fibroid specialist in NYC because of increasingly uncomfortable symptoms.
-When you should visit a fibroid treatment center depends on symptoms that include:

 - Severe cramping and pain during and between periods